wohaco/despace/venus_express.md

 For a SC in Venus orbit, it was not always possible to point a single antenna dish at Earth while always keeping the cold face of the spacecraft, hosting delicate instruments, away from the Sun.

-To overcome this pointing constraint, Venus Express has two high-gain antennas, mounted on different spacecraft faces.
-The main high-gain antenna, used for most of the communication with Earth, is a dish measuring 1.3 m diameter.
+To overcome this pointing constraint, Venus Express has two high‑gain antennas, mounted on different spacecraft faces.
+The main high‑gain antenna, used for most of the communication with Earth, is a dish measuring 1.3 m diameter.

-The second and smaller high-gain antenna was used to communicate with Earth when the spacecraft is in the part of the orbit closest to our planet.
+The second and smaller high‑gain antenna was used to communicate with Earth when the spacecraft is in the part of the orbit closest to our planet.

-Two low-gain antennas were also mounted on board, to communicate with Earth during launch, in the first days of the cruise and, should it occur, during severe “safe modes”.
+Two low‑gain antennas were also mounted on board, to communicate with Earth during launch, in the first days of the cruise and, should it occur, during severe “safe modes”.

 **Navigation and attitude control**